erikjber/robot-control-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/robot.svg" card_color="#22A7F0" width="50" height="50" style="vertical-align:bottom"/> Robot Control
-Enables voice commands of neato botvac d6 connected vacuuming robot
+A Mycrafot skill which enables voice commands of neato botvac d6 connected vacuuming robot.

 ## About
-Enables voice commands of neato botvac d6 connected vacuuming robot
+Enables voice commands of neato botvac d6 connected vacuuming robot.
+Since Mycroft has been discontinued this skill is probably not very useful.
+It might or might not work with OpenVoiceOS, but that has not been tested and will not be supported.

 ## Examples
 * "Start vacuuming"